nathaneidelson/CS52Demo/README.md

 # CS52Demo

 Thanks for listening!
-If you have any questions about this code, please email me at nathan.eidelson@gmail.com :)
+If you have *any* questions please do not hesitate to email me at nathan.eidelson@gmail.com

 ## Instructions to get set up